About Baby's Tears

 - Slow growth can be due to insufficient light, improper watering, or lack of nutrients.
 Ensure the plant is receiving bright, indirect light, proper watering, and regular fertilization during the growing season.

-Can I grow Baby's Tears indoors
+Can I grow Baby's Tears in my indoor space

 Difficulty